brandonkramer/wordpress-webpack-workflow/README.md

         use: 'sass' // sass || postcss
     }
 ```
+It get will get automatically configured when using the initial setup with `npx wp-strap webpack`.

 Working with PostCSS-only is beneficial when you work with TailwindCSS for example.
 You can read more about that here: https://tailwindcss.com/docs/using-with-preprocessors#using-post-css-as-your-preprocessor.
-Using TailwindCSS as a utility-first css framework is great for tons of reasons, but I do believe there are projects where you're better off using Sass(+Bootstrap), though it's a personal preference; therefore I left the ability to change between Sass+PostCSS or PostCSS-only.
+Using TailwindCSS as a utility-first css framework is great for tons of reasons, but I do believe there are projects where you're better off using Sass(+Bootstrap), though it's a personal preference; therefore I left the ability to change between `Sass+PostCSS` or `PostCSS-only`.

-When using PostCSS-only, you also need to change the import rule in `assets/src/js/frontend.js` & `assets/src/js/backend.js` to import a `.css` or `.pcss` file instead of a `.scss` file.
+When changing this configuration after the `npx wp-strap webpack` setup, then you also need to change the import rule in `assets/src/js/frontend.js` & `assets/src/js/backend.js` to import a `.css` or `.pcss` file instead of a `.scss` file.
 ```js
 // Change
 import '../sass/frontend.scss';